Fields of Law

 Our services in this area include will contests, will construction suits, trust disputes, claims regarding improper probate estate administration, claims relating to fiduciaries and breaches of fiduciary duties, claims related to beneficiary designation on life insurance policies and other non-probate assets such as retirement accounts.

-Serving Montgomery County, Texas, and Harris County, Texas, including Magnolia, The Woodlands, Tomball, Conroe, Spring and Houston.
+Serving Montgomery County, Texas, including Magnolia, The Woodlands, and Conroe.

 Do you have questions about our services?